freshOS/Komponents-deprecated/README.md

 ## More Examples
-Take a look at the example Project `WeactExample.xcodeproj` and play around !
+Take a look at the example Project `KomponentsExample.xcodeproj` and play around !

 <img src="examples.png" alt="Examples" width="250">